-- Deploys, rotates, repatriates using its capacity

-- A special need arises

-- Items or services not covered in MOU

-- TCC contributes aircraft or vessels
+- Support not in MOU or commercial contract - Met by a contracting method LOA - TCC deploys, rotates or repatriates - Special need arises for equipment or services - Items or services required not covered by MOU - When TCC contributes aircraft or vessels to mission.

-- Primary logistics support for a contingent comes from national military logistics sources under TCC control.
+Letter of Assist or LOA is a contracting method by which essential supports are proved to TCC.
+This support is not included under a MOU.
+Primary logistics support for a contingent comes from national military logistics sources under TCC control.
 Civilian contractors, arranged by the TCC, may also provide support.
-Major items of equipment may accompany deploying units, or the UN may provide them in the Mission area as mentioned before.
-The UN may also satisfy specific support requirements not already included under an MOU or available through commercial contract - LOAs are used when: A TCC deploys, rotates or repatriates its personnel and equipment using its own capacities - A special need arises for essential equipment or services that are not available through normal sources of supply - The items or services required by the Mission are not covered by an MOU - A TCC contributes aircraft or vessels to a Mission
+Major items of equipment may accompany deploying units, or the UN may provide them in the Mission area as mentioned above.
+The UN may also satisfy specific support requirements not already included under an MOU or available through commercial contract.